ElianCordoba/softwareontheroad/src/content/3-things-before-production-nodejs.md

 # Conclusion 🏗️

-  Use a logging library like Morgan and Winston, separate your logs by level instead of deleting console.logs.
+  Use a logger library like Winston, and separate your **logs by level** instead of using console.log that flood the log files.

-  Consider using a centralized error handling, and do not ignore a high percentage of errors.
+  Consider using a centralized error handling, can be a middleware for express, just forward your errors all to the same central location in your server.

   I hope you enjoyed this little post, and if you are interested in more node.js tips, and maybe a [Bullet Proof node.js project architecture](/ideal-nodejs-project-structure), I strongly recommend you to read that article.